observingClouds/xbitinfo/paper.md

 into other scientific workflows.
 Thanks to the xarray-compatibility, it can also make use of a wide range of modern lossless compression algorithms that are implemented for specific output data formats, allowing them to exploit the additional compression gains due to reduced information.

-Xbitinfo provides two backends for the calculation of the real bitwise information content, one wraps the latest Julia implementation in BitInformation.jl provided with @klower_compressing_2021 for consistency and the other uses numpy to be dask compatible and therefore is more performant when compressing in parallel.
+Xbitinfo provides two backends for the calculation of the real bitwise information content.
+One wraps the latest Julia implementation in BitInformation.jl provided with @klower_compressing_2021 for consistency, and the other uses numpy to be dask compatible and therefore is more performant when compressing in parallel.